 Kalsi Engineering, Inc. (KEI), under contract from the Electric Power Research Institute, has developed a new validated methodology for predicting the flow-induced forces in balanced globe valves used in commercial nuclear power plants.
-These valves are used in critical-to-safety applications and previous methodologies used by the industry were limited in application or too conservative to provide reasonable predictions.
+These valves are used in critical-to-safety applications.
+Previous methodologies used by the industry were limited in application or were too conservative to provide reasonable predictions.

 With insights from the CFD model, a methodology was developed that met the following project goals.

 1. Straightforward approach that can be implemented by power plant engineers

 2. Applicable to majority of nuclear power plant applications

 3. Bounding predictions that will not overly penalize actuator capability margin